-The Warren House team are always happy to talk to you about the benefits and risks associated with vaccinating your pet to help identify the most suitable strategy as part of their wider preventative healthcare programme.
+Warren House Vets are always happy to talk to you about the benefits and risks associated with vaccinating your pet to help identify the most suitable strategy as part of their wider preventative healthcare programme.

 Are there any schemes to help with covering the cost of my pets' vaccinations?

-Our Pet Health Plan Scheme offers the best value way to vaccinate your pet to ensure they have the preventative health protection they need over their lifetime.
-Being a member allows you the opportunity to spread the cost over 12 months whilst also receiving discounts on other services at Warren House.
+The Warren House Vets Pet Health For Life Plan offers the best value way to vaccinate your pet to ensure they have the preventative health protection they need over their lifetime.
+Being a member allows you the opportunity to spread the cost over 12 months whilst also receiving discounts on other services at Warren House Vets in Medway.